yh2n/PricePatterns_v2/README.md

 # PricePatterns

-Financial modelling app using the R [quantmod library](https://www.quantmod.com/) for data and [Shiny](https://shiny.posit.co/) to create the front end.
+Financial modeling app using the R [quantmod library](https://www.quantmod.com/) for data and [Shiny](https://shiny.posit.co/) to create the front end.

 This tool was created to practice pattern recognition.
 Upon selection of a ticker and a year, a chart will be drawn but the second half of the year will be hidden.
 The slider allows to display the rest of the chart progressively.